-Power of attorney for financial issues
+- Power of attorney for financial issues

-Power of attorney for medical issues
+- Power of attorney for medical issues

-Pre- and post-nuptial agreements
+- Pre- and post-nuptial agreements

-Pre-paid burial arrangements
+- Pre-paid burial arrangements

-Retirement accounts (IRAs)
+- Retirement accounts (IRAs)

-Safe deposit box
+- Safe deposit box

-Provide location of box, key, and names of persons who have access.
+Provide location of box and key and names of persons who have access to the box.

-Social Security benefits and related documentation Stocks, bonds, and investments
+- Social Security benefits and related documentation

-Suggestions for person handling the estate
+- Stocks, bonds, and investments

-Trusts
+- Suggestions for person handling the estate

-Land trusts and other trusts, such as bank and financial.
+- Trusts (land trusts and other trusts, such as bank and financial)

-U.S. military benefits for burial
+- U.S. military benefits for burial

-Will and living will
+- Will and living will